uswong/homebridge-myplace/README.md

 ## How You Can Help
 * Report Bugs/Errors by opening Issues/Tickets.
 * Suggest Improvements and Features you would like to see!
+* If you are loving this plugin or using this plugin, please feel free to give me a `Star`!

 ## Special Thanks